Prostitution in France: State feminism

 in which she echoes the left wing sentiment that the purchase of sex constitutes violence.
-The pervasiveness of this thinking is even found in the budget.
+This thinking was also found in the budget.

 Political and social debates

 As in many other countries, debates on the nature and regulation of transactional sex are highly polarized.
 These positions are the familiar ones that define sex work as violence against women on the one hand, and those who see the problem as stigmatisation and poor working conditions on the other.
 These result in proposals for either the eradication of prostitution, or social reforms.
 The dominant abolitionist faction consists of Catholics, family values advocates and sections within feminism and the left.
 As elsewhere, the term abolitionism has seen a shift from the abolition of Réglementation to include abolition of sexual slavery.